Classic Bells > Soapy stuff > Masterbatching lye

 The general method described below will work to make any type of lye masterbatch.

-If you want to make a dual-lye masterbatch, however, you should also read "Extra credit 2" at the end of this article to know how to correctly calculate the weights of NaOH and KOH for a dual-lye masterbatch.
+If you want to make a dual-lye masterbatch that contains both NaOH and KOH, read "Extra credit 2" at the end of this article to learn how to correctly calculate the weights of NaOH and KOH for a dual-lye masterbatch.

 1. Choose a sturdy, lye-safe storage container that is easy to grasp and not overly large.